Outer Drive Bridge

 The Outer Drive Bridge, also known as the Link Bridge, is a double-deck bascule bridge carrying DuSable Lake Shore Drive across the Chicago River in Chicago, Illinois, United States.
 Construction was started in 1929 and was completed in 1937 as one of the Public Works Administration's infrastructure projects in Chicago.
 Completion of the bridge tied the north and south sections of the "outer" shore roadway, now called DuSable Lake Shore Drive, together.
 The bridge was officially named the Franklin Delano Roosevelt Memorial Bridge in 1982 to honor the centennial anniversary of the birth of Franklin Delano Roosevelt.
-It was planned by the Chicago Plan Commission, using Hugh E. Young as the consulting engineer, was designed by the Strauss Engineering Company, built by the American Bridge Company, and erected by Ketler and Elliot Company.
+It was planned by the Chicago Plan Commission using Hugh E. Young as the consulting engineer, designed by the Strauss Engineering Company, built by the American Bridge Company, and erected by Ketler and Elliot Company.
 It crosses near the mouth of the Chicago River.